Restoration Strategies Science Plan

 The Science Plan was developed by a team of SFWMD scientists, modelers and engineers with input from technical consultants and Restoration Strategies Technical Representatives from the U.S. Environmental Protection Agency, Florida Department of Environmental Protection, U.S. Army Corps of Engineers and U.S. Department of the Interior (Everglades National Park and U.S. Fish and Wildlife Service).

 Studies under the Science Plan are conducted by District staff, experts from universities and/or technical contractors.
 Larger studies have involved all three mechanisms.
-Four umbrella contracts were developed competitively to provide outside support for the first five-year increment of studies.
-These arrangements will be re-competed in Fiscal Year 2018-2019 for the next five-year increment.
+Four work order contracts were developed competitively to provide outside support for the first five-year increment of studies.
+These were rebid in 2018 and now seven work order contracts can be used to support the Science Plan.

 For more information, contact Tom James, SFWMD Principal Scientist.